mozilla-spidermonkey/spidermonkey.dev/_posts/2025-01-14-is-memory64-actually-worth-using.md

 - Static data to be copied into memory (the _data section_)
 - The actual WebAssembly bytecode to execute (the _code section_)

-These are encoded in an efficient binary format, but WebAssembly also has an official text syntax used for debugging and authoring directly.
+These are encoded in an efficient binary format, but WebAssembly also has an official text syntax used for debugging and direct authoring.
 This article will use the text syntax.
 You can convert any WebAssembly module to the text syntax using tools like [WABT](https://github.com/WebAssembly/wabt) (wasm2wat) or [wasm-tools](https://github.com/bytecodealliance/wasm-tools/) (wasm-tools print).

 Here's a simple but complete WebAssembly module that allows you to store and load an `i32` at address 16 of its memory.